 Garella as good as confirms this as he goes on to state the power requirement needed go from sub 310mph to beyond increases by a massive 60% as the air turbulence increases drag so substantially.

 That Devel haven’t yet solved this problem, or addressed the tyre issue, is what turns questions about how they will succeed into genuine doubts about their ability to deliver a car that lives up to their claims at all.

 Bugatti have had around a decade head start on them and haven’t been sat idle.
 That they have not yet developed a solution to these problems (or at least divulged that they have a solution) makes you wonder what magic potion Devel think they have – or will have.

 Paying For The Privilege

-They certainly need to have something as they’ve already priced the car, and Devel plan to offer three levels of performance spec for the Sixteen.
+They certainly need to have something as they’ve already set the Devel Sixteen price.
+In fact there will be three levels of performance spec for speedsters.

 The entry level will have an LS V8 engine generating 1500 horsepower and available for the princely sum of $1.6m.
 For just $200k more you get another LS V8 engine slapped onto the first to create a V16, supposedly capable of hitting 320mph at 3000hp.

 The top spec is meant for track/drag racing and swaps out parts for harder wearing components, capable of withstanding the sheer power of its 5000hp engine as it propels the car to 350mph through almost brute force alone.
 This option will also cost another $200k on top to bring the final ticket total to $2m.

 These prices are either on par with their competition, like Koenigsegg, or significantly cheaper than them, like Bugatti – whose new Chiron comes in at $2.6m.

 Will it be worth it?
 That depends on whether you believe Devel can actually develop the necessary technology to deliver a car that reaches close to 350mph or not.